 [REF WMO Manual on Codes].

-Members that receive and process aircraft based observational data from any source, including AMDAR, ICAO aircraft observations and other aircraft based observing systems should submit such data on the WMO GTS in accordance with [REF Guide to the GOS, Section 3.4, Section 1.9 and Annex III].
+Note: Guidance on the encoding and provision of aircraft based observation on the WMO GTS can be found in [REF Guide to the GOS, Section 3.4, Section 1.9 and Annex III].

-Members shall ensure that, on receipt of advice from the relevant WMO Lead Center on aircraft observations or from other WMO Members that particular aircraft based observations are errant or of poor quality, they have the capacity to remove such data from further transmission on the GTS until such time as the data quality is restored.
+Members shall ensure that they have the capacity to identify and remove poor quality data from further transmission on the WIS until such time as the data quality is restored.

-s

 Notes:

-on aircraft based observational data quality Based
+A key source of advice on aircraft based observational data quality is from the WMO Lead Centre on Aircraft Based Observations or from other WMO Members

 The WMO Lead Center on Aircraft Data is responsible for quality monitoring of aircraft based observations and the dissemination of monitoring information to WMO Members.